 The financed projects must involve significant development and modernization of companies’ low-carbon and/or circular economy solutions or service business models.
 Funding for low-carbon circular economy, digitalization and service development in industry can be allocated to independent research projects carried out by companies or to Co-innovation projects together with research organizations.

 In the funding call for a low carbon built environment, Business Finland provides funding for new creative research through aid.
 The aid is intended for independent research projects of companies or co-innovation projects conducted with research organizations.
 Municipalities and other public procurement units can apply for support for innovative public procurement.

 Basic applicant and application information is completed in Business Finland's online service.

 According to the preliminary plan, a total of EUR 32 million of funding will be granted in 2021, 2022 and 2023.
 Business Finland will make funding decisions following normal selection criteria.
-Applications must be submitted by 15 October 2021 for funding granted in 2021, and by 31 March 2022 for funding granted in 2022.
+Applications must be submitted by 31st October 2022 for funding granted in 2022.

 Projects provided with RRF funding must be completed no later than December 2025.